ClowerJ/BoardFtPricing/README.md

 To improve or expand:
 Add selector to switch between dimensional lumber and square foot sheeting for pricing.
 Change output to interactable fields so you can determine board ft price if you only know piece price.
-Design a theme or background to beautify and move passed mvp
+Design a theme or background to move beyond minimum viable product